santhos27/portfolio/README.md

 AWS:
   project -1

-      A minimal project to deploy a infra with 3 different instance in a vpc and on singel subnet allowed the ports for inbound of ssh rdp and http and allowed the ports for outbound of all ports
+      A minimal project to deploy a infra with 3 different instance in a vpc and on single subnet allowed the ports for inbound of ssh rdp and http and allowed the ports for outbound of all ports

   project -2